Please expand the questions below to see our answers:

 This excellent classroom teaching, often referred to as Quality First Teaching (QFT), is how every teacher adapts the curriculum to ensure access to learning for all children in the class.
-A document mapping this provision is updated every term.
-The information on this is the same as that shared with parents and students by the class teacher.

 Targeted Small Group or One to One work (Interventions)

 We have intervention groups for those children who need a boost, to fill gaps in learning or to ‘catch up’.
-These children can be those with an identified Special Educational Need (SEN) but could also be pupils highlighted by teaching staff as in need of some short-term support.
+These children can be those with an identified Special Educational Need (SEND) but could also be pupils highlighted by teaching staff as in need of some short-term support.